This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Ferdinand Magellan found a route from the Altantic Ocean through to the Pacific via a passage that is now called the Strait of Magellan.
 Magellan named the sea Mar Pacifico, or Peaceful Sea because of its calmness.

-The Treaty of Bruges was conducted in secrecy at Bruges between King Charles V of France and Thomas Wolsey.
+The Treaty of Bruges was conducted in secrecy at Bruges between King Charles V, the Holy Roman Emporer, and Thomas Wolsey.
 In the terms of the treaty Wolsey promised Charles that King Henry VIII would join him in a joint campaign against France and Francis I. The meeting was held in secret because England was supposed to be a mediator in the dispute between Charles and Francis.
 The joint attacks of France would have to wait until March or May of 1523.

 Only one ship, the Victoria, out of the five that originally set sail as part of Magellan's fleet managed to return to Spain.
 Less than twenty men returned.
 Magellan did not return as he was killed by natives on one of the islands of the Philippines.